 No-Go Grub for Type 2 Diabetes: What to Dodge!

-Alright, so dealing with type 2 diabetes means we gotta be mindful of what’s on our plate.
-It’s when your body acts all wonky with insulin, making your blood sugar spike.
-Think of insulin as that rusty key trying to unlock cells for glucose.
-Your diet is key here – it directly messes with your blood sugar levels and affects how you feel.
-Let’s cut to the chase and focus on what to ditch, especially for all you folks in the US.
-Whether you’re hustling in NYC or chilling in Cali, this is the lowdown just for you.
+Alright, so managing this condition means being mindful of what’s on the plate.
+It happens when the body starts acting up with insulin, making energy levels go haywire.
+Think of insulin like a rusty key struggling to unlock cells for fuel.
+What’s eaten plays a huge role—it directly impacts how a person feels throughout the day.
+Let’s cut to the chase and talk about what to avoid, especially for folks across the US.
+Whether hustling in NYC or kicking back in Cali, here’s the lowdown just for you.

 Food Category | Example Foods |